Docs/Channels/Overview

 Managing channels

-From the Channels page, you can see all your channels in a grid view.
-Each channel card shows its name, status, visibility, and the number of submissions it has received.
+From the Channels page, you can see all your channels in a list.
+Each row shows the channel name, status, visibility, and the number of submissions it has received.

-Click on a channel to edit its settings, or use the status toggle to pause a channel temporarily.
+Click on a channel to open its settings.
+To pause a channel temporarily, go into its settings and change the status.
 Paused channels display a message to visitors that feedback is not currently being accepted.

 Note